how to set up a shop drawing review process

 3. Create a Customized Workflow

-• Follow similar steps as with internal collaborators.
+• Generate a shareable link for clients and consultants.
+Follow similar steps as with internal collaborators.

 • Adjust access levels for clients by modifying sharing features, as detailed here.